 The global parameter bank 1 is normally not available.
 It may be used for customer specific extensions of the firmware.
-Together with user definable commands (see section 7.3) these variables form the interface between extensions of the firmware (written in C) and TMCL applications.
+Together with user definable commands these variables form the interface between extensions of the firmware (written in C) and TMCL applications.